 Warning Sign #1: Prolonged Muscle Soreness

 It’s completely normal to have muscle soreness for a day or two following a workout.
-This soreness can rear its ugly head as soon as six to eight hours post-exercise, but can peak up to 48 hours after your workout.
+This soreness can rear its ugly head as soon as six to eight hours post-exercise but can peak up to 48 hours after your workout.
 This is known as delayed onset muscle soreness, or DOMS, and can occur anywhere in the body that has recently been exposed to unfamiliar or intense physical activity.
-However, is you’re still sore past the 72-hour mark, you may have overdone it in the gym.
+However, if you’re still sore past the 72-hour mark, you may have overdone it in the gym.
 This type of extended soreness is a sign your muscles aren’t recovering and negatively impacts your muscle-building efforts.

 Warning Sign #2: Halted Progress & Sluggishness

 Plateauing can occur for different reasons, varying from too much consistency to insufficient weight.
 Muscle needs a chance to repair, and this is only possible when your body has enough time to rest and recover.
 Too much training can even change your body’s production of hormones, making your body lose muscle from decreased testosterone production and store fat from increased levels of cortisol.
-This can lead to debilitating fatigue that leaves you feel sluggish and tired.
+This can lead to debilitating fatigue that leaves you feeling sluggish and tired.

 Warning Sign #3: Illness & Injury

 If you spend time in the gym and follow a healthy diet but feel ill, your body may be trying to tell you that your immune system is suffering from overtraining.
 When in this state, your body is in a continual catabolic state, which lowers immunity and increases your chances of becoming ill.
 Similarly, overtraining can result in injury or aggravation of old injuries because your body isn’t getting enough time to recuperate between workouts.